project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/5-creative-strategies-for-balancing-diversity-and-economy-with-adolfo-rosati.md

 ---
-title: #5 Creative strategies for balancing diversity and economy with Adolfo Rosati
+title: 5 Creative Strategies For Balancing Diversity And Economy With Adolfo Rosati
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2020-09-14)